spak9/MobileAdventures/frida/part_1_basic_arm64_hooking/README.md

 Firstly, we need a `NativePointer` that can be our target for hooking, but how exactly do we get that?
+A `NativePointer` is exactly what it sounds like, it's a pointer class, in which an instance is a variable whose value is a memory address.
+That means we need a `NativePointer` whose value contains the memory address of the function we'd like to hook!
+In order to find that memory address, we need to learn about the `Module` API.

 I like to think of the `Module` object as a object representing a typical shared object/executable (from the ELF perspective).